Billing and Insurance

 If you don't have health insurance or if you are seeking care that is not covered by your insurance plan, you are considered a self-pay patient.
 All self-pay patients at UCSF are eligible for a discount.
 For additional information about our discount policy, please contact the Financial Counseling office at (415) 353-1966.
 To request an estimate for the out-of-pocket cost for an upcoming service, please contact Financial Counseling's Patient Estimate Program at (844) 678-6831.
 Financial counselors are available to discuss your options and offer guidance in the financial planning of your medical care or services.

 Self-pay patients may also qualify for financial assistance through eligibility for government programs or our charity care assistance.
-If you wish to seek financial assistance, please complete a financial assistance application.
-(The application instructions and form are available here.)
+If you wish to seek financial assistance, please complete a financial assistance application using the UCSF Health Patient Financial Assistance Portal.
 Those with a family income at or below 400 percent of federal poverty guidelines generally qualify for 100 percent assistance.